-When both fungal groups were combined, a synergistic effect was observed in root colonization, but not in plant growth or nutrient uptake, likely due to the over-selection of Glomeraceae [29].
+It has been suggested that when both fungal groups were combined, a synergistic effect is observed in root colonization, but not in plant growth or nutrient uptake, likely due to the over-selection of Glomeraceae [10].
 This may indicate that the benefits of these fungal communities may be context-dependent, with Glomeraceae dominating in early-stage colonization and short-term systems while Gigasporaceae may play a larger role in long-term stability.
-While the study results align with this general trend (1), it was hypothesized that climate change would further increase the dominance of Glomeraceae over Gigasporaceae, altering AMF species composition.
+While the study results align with this general trend, it was hypothesized that climate change would further increase the dominance of Glomeraceae over Gigasporaceae, altering AMF functional group composition.
 However, the findings do not provide strong evidence for this increased trend under climate change, suggesting that the expected shift may not be as pronounced as initially anticipated.
-This may indicate that the effects of climate change on AMF community dynamics may be more complex than initially predicted.
+This may indicate that the effects of climate change on AMF community dynamics may be more complex than initially predicted, potentially requiring longer experimental durations to detect significant changes in AMF spore abundance under climate change.